 - Why does it smell bad?
 Actually, sweat itself doesn’t smell.
 That signature sweaty odor comes from the meeting of the bacteria living on our skin with the sweat escaping from our sweat glands.

 - What are antiperspirants?
-Some people try to prevent body odor by using an antiperspirant to stop their bodies from sweating (spooky!).
+Some people try to prevent body odor by using an antiperspirant to stop their bodies from sweating (yikes!).
 Unfortunately, it’s unlikely that you’ll ever find a truly non-toxic anti-perspirant because of the harsh ingredients necessary to prevent sweating—more on this in a moment.

 - What are deodorants?
 Unlike an antiperspirant, a deodorant works on top of the skin, killing off the bacteria with an antiseptic ingredient, then covering any leftover odors with a scent.
 As with all personal products, it’s important to be an informed consumer to select a safe natural deodorant.
 The good news is that it’s possible!